top of page

 Movement Flexibility

 Take squats, for example.
 Not everyone’s anatomy is built for a deep back squat—long femurs, limited ankle mobility, or hip structure can make it more trouble than it’s worth.
 That’s why I often recommend alternatives like the reverse lunge.
 It’s a fantastic substitute that allows for heavy loading, challenges balance, and works in a mechanically sound position for most people.
+Traditional squat can still be in the program but I want to challenge the idea that it needs to be the corner stone of it, at least all the time.

 Similarly, the trap bar deadlift is often a smarter choice than a traditional deadlift for hybrid athletes.
 It’s easier on the lower back, puts you in a more neutral position, and still builds incredible pulling strength.